MITgcm/MITgcm/doc/ocean_state_est/ocean_state_est.rst

 ^^^^^^^^^^^^

 Each OBSFIT sample is assigned a type corresponding to the model variable that will be sampled.
-There are currently 5 types of variables implemented in the code: potential temperature, salinity, zonal velocity, meridional velocity, and sea surface height.
+There are currently five types of variables implemented in the code: potential temperature, salinity, zonal velocity, meridional velocity, and sea surface height.
 Observations can be made of samples of different types; for example, one could compute the along-shore current speed (a combination of zonal and meridional velocities) or the water spiciness (a comnbination of temperature and salinity).